coinmesh/coinmesh/README.md

 # CoinMesh

-An ecosystem for building Litecoin and Bitcoin applications.
+The Startup Kit for Litecoin and Bitcoin App Development